 The Rewards of Foster Care

-My name is Julia, I was placed in a CCR foster home when I was 13 years old.
-I had been in foster care for most of my life, in 8 different foster homes since I was 4 years old.
+My name is Julia; I was placed in a CCR foster home when I was 13.
+I had been in foster care for most of my life, in 8 different foster homes since I was four years old.
 I was a victim of sexual abuse and was acting out all of the anger that I felt inside.
 I was lashing out at people, running away, stealing, experimenting with weed, and getting into trouble with the law.
-Even though I knew I could do better if I tried, I was really struggling in school too, not attending all of my classes and getting suspended for bad behavior.
+Even though I knew I could do better if I tried, I was struggling in school, too, not attending all of my classes and getting suspended for bad behavior.
 I felt like I didn’t belong anywhere and that nobody wanted me or cared.

-For the first 6 months, I continued to struggle and tested my foster parents, thinking they would eventually have me removed.
-I was verbally aggressive and defiant, slammed doors, stomped around, complained about everyone and everything.
-When anyone confronted me about it, I would become extremely defensive or totally shut down.
+For the first six months, I continued to struggle and tested my foster parents, thinking they would eventually have me removed.
+I was verbally aggressive and defiant, slammed doors, stomped around, and complained about everyone and everything.
+I would become extremely defensive or totally shut down when anyone confronted me about it.

 I eventually began to see that they were not giving up on me.
-I felt like they were willing to accept me for who I was and give me a chance and I realized that I had the ability to turn my life around if I wanted to.
-I also realized that I had some positive qualities that would help me to make the changes that I needed to make.
-I knew I was smart, I had been on the B honor roll at least once before.
-I made a lot of progress in the foster home by expressing my emotions in a healthy way and began to trust adults, succeed academically, and participate in typical healthy teen activities.
+I felt like they were willing to accept me for who I was and give me a chance, and I realized that I could turn my life around if I wanted to.
+I also realized that I had some positive qualities that would help me make the changes I needed to make.
+I knew I was smart; I had been on the B honor roll at least once.
+I made a lot of progress in the foster home by healthily expressing my emotions and began to trust adults, succeed academically, and participate in typical healthy teen activities.
 I was also participating in therapy with my foster mom and learning to work through my feelings in healthier ways.

-I was with my foster family for 4 years when they became my legal guardians!!
-I no longer thought of my foster parents as such, but more like my real parents.
+I was with my foster family for four years when they became my legal guardians!!
+I no longer thought of my foster parents as such but more like my real parents.
 The unconditional support that they gave me allowed me to grow and be successful.
-After high school graduation, I attended UW-Platteville.
-I have remained close to my family, and know that they will always be there for me.
+After graduating from high school, I attended UW-Platteville.
+I have remained close to my family, who will always be there for me.

 ’Kellie, Fond du Lac County, WI